A Colorectal Cancer Screening Can Save Your Life, But Most of Us Just Don't Get It

 If you do not want to miss work on a weekday, you could look into scheduling a Saturday appointment at Loyola.

 What worries people the most?

-Because the test is ordered for everyone starting at age 50, very many people who need it have been healthy their whole lives.
+Because the test is ordered as a screening test, very many people who need it have been healthy their whole lives and have no alarming symptoms.
 They've never needed to come to the hospital or medical office for any kind of procedure.

 Here is how the appointment usually goes:

 - You will be given a gown and an intravenous connection to your arm

 - The doctor will come in and talk with you and explain the process again

 - You will be sedated but conscious and breathing on your own.
 It's unlikely you would have general anesthesia

 - The procedure lasts 20 to 40 minutes, 30 minutes on average

 - Most people don't remember or feel anything